Notes on the Fact Sheets

 at a phase angle of zero, dimensionless.

-Solar irradiance (W/m2) Solar energy on the body in Watts/(meter^2)
+Solar irradiance (W/m2) Solar energy in Watts/(meter^2) at the distance of

 Black-body temperature (K) Equivalent black body temperature is the surface